English Verb Conjugation: Tenses, Moods and Grammar Rules

 - Resources: Online English Verb Conjugators

-Walk is the infinitive, or base form, but when the subject is she/he/it, you add the special friend -s.
+Walk is the infinitive, or base form.
+The girl is singular, so you add -s.
 Grammarians refer to this as “inflection.”

 I walk down the street.

 Walk is considered a “main verb.”
 Main verbs show a specific action affecting the subject of the sentence and can stand alone with or without a helping verb.
 Oftentimes, they’re referred to as “lexical verbs” since they convey the semantic meaning in the sentence.